We have 1 training stall currently available. Please inquire for more information 540-661-6069.

 ABOUT the farm

-Debbie Bowman Dressage is now located on a private estate in Keswick, east of Charlottesville.
+Debbie Bowman Dressage is now located at Spyder Lake Farm, a private estate in central Virginia between the towns of Orange and Gordonsville.
+The facility boasts 10 stalls, lighted indoor arena with mirrors, lighted outdoor arena, round pen, turnout, and miles of groomed trails.
 The setting is serene and pastoral, ideal for the serious student who wishes to be able to learn in an environment with minimal distractions.
 Our facility allows for both short and long-term stays, perfect for show preparation, USDF CI mentoring, or more in-depth education for horse and rider.
 Guests are welcome by appointment only, please.